thosgood/this-weeks-finds/markdown/51-100/week084.md

 shows up whenever we add numbers, multiply numbers, or in many other ways combine things.
 The 2-categorical way to understand this is as follows.
-Suppose we have an object x in a 2-category, and a morphism f: x → x.
+Suppose we have an object x in a 2-category, and a morphism f: x \to x.
 Then we can ask for a 2-morphism

 M: f^2^ =\> f